limcuili/oystercard/README.md

 ## The below is to keep track of what we test in IRB
+Checks that we've set up the card and are able to top up:
 require './lib/oystercard.rb'
 card = Oystercard.new
 card.balance
 card.top_up(10)
+card.balance

+Checks error for topping up over the limit:
+require './lib/oystercard.rb'
+card = Oystercard.new
+card.top_up(80)
+card.balance
+card.top_up(11)